rocky/pycdio/README.txt

 out.

-Sections of libcdio that are currently missing are the (SCSI) MMC commands, the cdparanoia library, CD-Text handling.
+Sections of libcdio that are currently missing are the (SCSI) MMC commands, and the cdparanoia library.
 Of the audio controls, I put in those things that didn't require any thought.
 The ISO 9660 library is pretty complete, except file "stat" information which is at present is pretty minimal.

 That said, what's in there is very usable (It contains probably more access capabilities than what most media players that don't use